rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 	* Data standardization and sharing across agencies rather than requiring individuals to submit information.
 	* Proactive outreach via text and other channels
 	* Proactive cross-enrollment
-	* Partial eligibility determination to inform applicants of potential eligibility (and what other conditions / information may be necessary)
+	* Partial eligibility determination to inform applicants of potential eligibility (and what other conditions / information may be necessary).
+	* Assess elibility for other programs when applying to any one program.
+Collecting data for these additional programs if eligibility is determined.
+	* Automatically extracting information from submitted documents, leave burden of verification on programs.
 	* Pre-assessing likely procedural denials
 	* Holistic intake and assessment of needs rather than program-by-program.